Ingersoll Rand

 Before the 1970s, these parts and components often included asbestos.
 Asbestos was often used because it resists fire and heat and enhances durability.

-Asbestos Exposure from Ingersoll Rand
+Who Was at Risk of Asbestos Exposure from Ingersoll Rand

-Once asbestos floats as dust, it can be easily inhaled or ingested.
+Asbestos fibers and dust can be easily inhaled or ingested.
 Once in the body, the fibers can cause serious tissue damage over time.
 In some people, these fibers lead to devastating illnesses like mesothelioma, lung cancer, and asbestosis.

 The people who worked at Ingersoll Rand when the company used asbestos-containing parts risked exposure.
 While these workers did not experience the same risk level as those who directly handled asbestos, they may have disturbed fibers in the parts they were using.

-Asbestos and Mesothelioma Lawsuits
+Asbestos and Mesothelioma Lawsuits Against Ingersoll Rand

 Because of its connection to asbestos, Ingersoll Rand has faced several lawsuits seeking compensation and justice due to their asbestos-related illnesses from exposure.